The main goal of contractor marketing online is to show you’re an expert in your field.

 Check out these options to expand your reach on Facebook and Instagram:

-• Targeted ads: Use Facebook’s targeting options to reach your ideal audience.
+- Use Facebook’s targeting ads to reach your ideal audience.
 Focus on demographics, interests, and behaviors that match your potential customers.

-• Facebook groups: Join or create groups related to your industry.
+- Join or create Facebook groups related to your industry.
 Engage with members by answering questions and sharing valuable content.

 Cost-effective marketing

-In business, marketing means promoting a product or service to increase sales.
-The goal is to spend less money upfront while making the most profit.
+Marketing means promoting a product or service to increase sales.
+The goal is to spend less money up front while making the most profit.

 But which strategies are the most cost-effective?
 Or, do Facebook ads really work for your budget?

 Compared to traditional advertising methods, Facebook ads for contractors can be more cost-effective.
-You can set your budget and adjust it based on the performance of your ads, ensuring you get the best return on investment.
+You can set your budget and adjust it based on the performance of your ads.

 Learn more about increasing your Facebook ROAS here.